pflanze/chjize/client-side-todo.md

   Now it should be possible to log in via ssh as `root`.

-* If you haven't already done before, install `tigervnc-viewer` and create a VNC passwd file on your client side (desktop/laptop):
+* If you haven't already done it before, install `tigervnc-viewer` and create a VNC passwd file on your client side (desktop/laptop):

         sudo apt install tigervnc-viewer